GC-public-projects/AuthuiFirestoreDemo/README.md

 - call of SignInScreen composable via Button

 ### Components explanations
+- viewModel : of Type MainViewModel and is affected the viewModel object from the dedicated library.
+As no params ara passed, we don't need factory patern

+- showSignIn and modifyShowSignIn : flag to be used in order to display the AuthUI SignInactivity when the button "Sign in" is pressed.
+As no composables can be inside the "onClick" method of the button, we need to use flag.

+- signedInUser and signInStatus : FireBaseUser? and String Auth status collected from the  flowsfrom the viewModel itself got from the AuthManager. thay behaves like state as we used the delegation "by" on states.
-- both collectAsStateWithLifecycle() and collectAsState() can be used, collectAsStateWithLifecycle() is better because it stop collecting the flow when the composable is not active.
+Both collectAsStateWithLifecycle() and collectAsState() can be used, collectAsStateWithLifecycle() is better because it stop collecting the flow when the composable is not active.

 - use of "MyColumn" in order to make the composables stateless
-- showSignIn boolean flag obligatory because the Onclick from a button cannot contain a composable.
-So the composable SIgnInScreen is displayed after the flag becomes true

 ### functions content
 - in package "screens"